Ivan-du-toit/blog/content/pages/quotes.md

 <i>Mowery's Observation: "It's hard to make things foolproof because fools are so darn ingenious."</i> - <b>Dave Mowery</b>
 </p>
 <p>
-<i>“The reasonable man adapts himself to the world; the unreasonable one persists in trying to adapt the world to himself.
-Therefore, all progress depends on the unreasonable man.”</i> -<b> George Bernard Shaw</b>
+<i>"The reasonable man adapts himself to the world; the unreasonable one persists in trying to adapt the world to himself.
+Therefore, all progress depends on the unreasonable man."</i> -<b> George Bernard Shaw</b>
 </p>
 <p>
 <i>"Be boring and orderly in your life, so that you may be violent and original in your work."</i> - <b>Gustave Flaubert.</b>